 Every few months we post an update on our homepage about what we are doing in the vineyards.
-We then move the old entries to this page to provide an enlightening history!
+Afterwards, it gets archived here for historical records.

 November 2024